mehulpatil6may/object-identification-for-visually-impaired/README.md

-Hiii
-This project is useful for those who want to implement tensorflow model and objec identification
+ This project is useful for those who want to implement tensorflow model and object identification